 A Design From Another World

 We've never seen a watch quite like the Excelsior.
-The gunmetal finish and black dial create an oversized model that looks like it was created by an alien species; and while it's a little ostentatious, it can leave a powerful impression in the board room or out at the club.
+The gunmetal finish and black dial create an oversized model that looks almost like it was created by an alien species; and while it's a little ostentatious, it can leave a powerful impression in the board room or out at the club.
 The water resistance here isn't strong enough to use as a dive watch, but it's capable of doing just about anything else in or around water.
 All of the indices and hands are brightly lit to make sure that you can see just fine underwater or in the middle of the night.

 6. Seiko Men’s Pilot Watch Alarm Chronograph